Lil Wayne Net Worth 2017 Has ‘No Worries’ After Tidal, Sprint Deal

 In 2015, when Lil Wayne joined Tidal, the details from credible sources stated he was listed as a co-owner along with Jay Z, Jack White, and Kanye West.
 It is alleged that there have been over 20 different musicians named as co-owners of Tidal, and each would get a slice of the pie with a new investor.

-What is not reported is how much Lil Wayne paid-in to Tidal, and how much he will be paid-out in 2017 under the new Sprint/Tidal deal.
+What is not reported is how much Lil Wayne paid-in to Tidal, and how much he will be paid out in 2017 under the new Sprint/Tidal deal.

 What is known, as reported by LA Times, is that Sprint is giving $200 million to buy-in 33 percent of Tidal, and Lil Wayne is still a co-owner.
 Tidal’s current value is estimated at $600 million.